sclorg/container-common-scripts/README.md

 `.build-args-<OS>`
 Some images require some specific build options, let them be set in a file specific for a Dockerfile.
-This is useful for example for setting setting capabilities for micro images, that install RPMs into an alternative directory and podman versions of 4.4.0+ do not set such capabilities by default.
+This is useful for example for setting capabilities for micro images, that install RPMs into an alternative directory and podman versions of 4.4.0+ do not set such capabilities by default.